with a digital camera combined

 done to them.

-was so kind and sent me a pic of a digiscoped bluebird.
+Ann Cook was so kind and sent me a pic of a digiscoped bluebird.
 The quality of the picture was unbelievable.
 After Ann

 answered some of my basic questions about digiscoping and spotting scopes, I decided to

 buy a Spotting Scope.
-What a luck, that I already had a Coolpix 995
+What a luck, that I already had a

-camera then.
+Coolpix 995 camera then.
 For both,

 camera and scope, I wouldn't have had enough money.

-was very bad, and had to digiscope out of my window,
+weather was very bad, and had to digiscope out of my window,

 cause of the heavy rain these days.
 And I had no adapter, so all of my first shots were handheld shots.

-My first digiscoped bird
+My first digiscoped bird, as

 you can see there are absolutely